jundalisay/sp/content/en/material/fallacies/scam.md

 Lorentz and Poincare were wise to keep time psychological, avoiding the temptation to use physical light as the basis for psychological time:

 {{< q a="Henri Poincare" c="The Measure of Time" >}}
 We have not a direct intuition of the equality of 2 intervals of time.
 The persons who believe they possess this intuition are dupes of an illusion.
 What do I mean when I say, from 12 noon to 1 pm, the same time passes as from 2 pm to 3 pm?
 The least reflection shows that by itself it has no meaning at all.
 It will only have the meaning that I give to it, making it arbitrary.
 {{< /q >}}

 Poincare created the first Relativity theory, but never won a Nobel Prize because he didn't scam people.

+Our other post explains the [other side of the fallacy of Relativity](/material/fallacies/simultaniety/), as using the invariance of light to glue disparate times.

-### Too Much Math is to Blame
+## Too Much Math is to Blame

 Both Poincare and Sabine Hossenfelder blames the collapse of Physics to the dominance of mathematicians who are out of touch with reality.